angelo-casciani/conv_automata/README.md

 ### Generation of New Test Sets

-To generate new test sets for the three supported evaluation, run the script `test_sets_generation.py` before running an evaluation.
+To generate new test sets for the three supported evaluations, run the script `test_sets_generation.py` before running an evaluation.
 ```bash
 python3 test_sets_generation.py
 ```